 As discussed in literature, a small portion of strongly lensed GWs can produce more than two images.
-For triply lensed or quadruply lensed GWs, one can reconstruct the lens system with a more comprehensive lens model, such as the singular isothermal ellipsoid (SIE) model, using software like \texttt{lenstronomy} \citep{2015ApJ...813..102B}.
-With 10 quadruply lensed GWs detected by ET+CE and the images of their lensing systems, one can also constrain $H_0$ with an uncertainty $<1\%$ \citep{Chen:2025xeg}.
+For triply lensed or quadruply lensed GWs, one can reconstruct the lens system with a more comprehensive lens model, such as the singular isothermal ellipsoid (SIE) model, using software like \texttt{lenstronomy} \cite{2015ApJ...813..102B}.
+With 10 quadruply lensed GWs detected by ET+CE and the images of their lensing systems, one can also constrain $H_0$ with an uncertainty $<1\%$ \cite{Chen:2025xeg}.
 Although the constraint by a single doubly lensed event is less accurate than a quadruply lensed event due to the difficulty in reconstructing the Fermat potential, the combination of a larger number of doubly lensed events can still provide a competitive constraint.
-However, the identification and localization of doubly lensed events would be more challenging than quadruply lensed events, especially for the LVK network when the GW sky localization is not sufficiently precise.
-The detectability of lensed events also depends on accurate matching between lensed signals, careful lens model selection \citep{Wright:2023npv}, and accounting for the selection effects of lensed signals.
-Nevertheless, a combination of doubly lensed GWs and quadruply lensed GWs will further enhance the cosmological constraints.